Ayush123-ux-ai/Mobiles-Sales-Dashboard-Power-Bi/README.md

 ## About the Data

+File used - .xlsx

 Transaction Details

-Transaction ID – Unique identifier for each sale
+Transaction ID - Unique identifier for each sale

-Day, Month, Year – Date information used for time-series analysis
+Day, Month, Year

-Day Name – Helps in identifying weekday/weekend sales trends
+Day Name

 Product Information

-Brand – Mobile brand sold (e.g., Xiaomi, Vivo, OnePlus, Samsung, Apple, etc.)
+Brand - Mobile brand sold (e.g., Xiaomi, Vivo, OnePlus, Samsung, Apple, etc.)

-Mobile Model – Specific model purchased by the customer
+Mobile Model - Specific model purchased by the customer

-Price Per Unit – Selling price of each mobile device
+Price Per Unit - Selling price of each mobile device

-Units Sold – Number of units purchased in each transaction
+Units Sold - Number of units purchased in each transaction

 ustomer Information

-Customer Name – Name of the buyer (used for transaction-level understanding, not personally analyzed)
+Customer Name - Name of the buyer (used for transaction-level understanding, not personally analyzed)

-Customer Age – Age of the buyer, useful for demographic analysis
+Customer Age - Age of the buyer, useful for demographic analysis

-City – City where the purchase was made, used for regional sales analysis
+City - City where the purchase was made, used for regional sales analysis

 Payment & Experience

-Payment Method – Mode of payment (e.g., UPI, Cash, Credit Card)
+Payment Method - Mode of payment (e.g., UPI, Cash, Credit Card)

-Customer Ratings – Rating given by the customer after purchase (scale typically 1–5), representing satisfaction level
+Customer Ratings - Rating given by the customer after purchase (scale typically 1–5), representing satisfaction level

 ## 🛠️Tools & Skills Used